The Economic Costs of Financial Distress

 89 Pages Posted: 8 Jan 2019 Last revised: 7 May 2021

 We estimate the economic costs of financial distress due to lost sales, by exploiting cross-supplier variation in real estate assets and leverage and the timing of real estate shocks.
-We show that for the same client buying from different suppliers, its purchases from suppliers in financial distress decline by an additional 10% following a drop in local real estate prices.
+We show that for the same client buying from different suppliers, its purchases from distressed suppliers decline by an additional 10% following a drop in real estate prices.
 The effect is more pronounced in more competitive industries, manufacturing and durable goods industries, for less-specific goods, and when the costs of switching suppliers are low.
 Our results suggest that the indirect costs of financial distress are driven mostly by clients reducing their purchases from distressed suppliers.

 Keywords: Financial Distress, Economic Distress, Real Estate Shocks, Supply Chain